 - There are no active lawsuits or complaints naming NVTA nor were there any investigations, or lawsuits in the past three (3) years, which allege discrimination on the basis of race, color, or national origin with respect to service or other transit benefits. - The NVTA maintains a log of Title VI complaints received.
 The log includes the date the complaint was filed, a summary of the allegations (which included the basis of complaint), complaint status, and action(s) taken.
-There have been two (2) complaints filed within the last three (3) years which alleged discrimination on the basis of race, color or national origin with respect to service or other transit benefits.
+There have been zero (0) formal complaints filed within the last three (3) years which alleged discrimination on the basis of race, color or national origin with respect to service or other transit benefits.
+There were two complaints that were initially categorized to be Title VI, but upon investigation they did not meet the appropriate Title VI thresholds.
 Appendix 6 presents a copy of the log and details of past complaints. - There are currently no pending construction projects which would negatively impact minority communities being performed by NVTA.